TousAntiCovid/clea-server/clea-venue-consumer/README.md

 Stats pushed by clea-ws in a specific topic are moved without transformation to ElasticSearch.

-If the transfert is unsuccessful (ElasticSearch not available), a retry is continuously made.
+If the transfert fails (ElasticSearch not available), clea-ws constantly tries to transfer it again.

 #### By Location

-Each valid decrypted visit is recorded in ElasticSearch (without locationTemporaryPublicId) Document sent to ElasticSearch is:
+Each valid decrypted visit is recorded in ElasticSearch (without locationTemporaryPublicId).
+Document sent to ElasticSearch is:

 - qrCodeScanTime